melezhik/swat/swat-advocacy.md

 * specifications through the testing
 * more objective tests are they don't heavily rely ( or don't rely at all ) on internal software structure
-* "true" testing as it again relies only on public API ( no backdoors and "hidden" workarounds inside your tests )
+* "true" testing as it again relies only on public API ( no back doors and "hidden" workarounds inside your tests )

 It's up to you to have full coverage for your code base or not.
 Swat does not "insist" on it.
 But what is nice - that with swat you may start with any piece of your software API, choose it,